agentkenny007/MeBop/README.md

 ___

-__MeBop__: Music my way.
+__MeBop!__: Music my way.

- - Search for and and snatch songs to build your music library.
+ - Search for and snatch songs to build your music library.
  - Create fully customizable playlists.
  - Create and share custom DJ mixes.
 _____